 Did you know that a number of different sources offer college money to senior citizens?
-If you are thinking about returning to college to earn a degree or just want to take classes a few classes, you may qualify for grants and scholarships designed to help seniors pay for college.
+If you are thinking about returning to college to earn a degree or just want to take a few classes, you may qualify for grants and scholarships designed to help seniors pay for college.
 Even if you don't, you can look for tuition waivers or audit a class or two.

 Scholarships for Senior Citizens

 For qualifying senior citizens, money to help lower the costs of taking college classes may be available from federal and state government agencies, public and private institutions, private organizations, and foundations.

 Federal and State Grants for Senior Citizens' Education

 Many types of college grants and scholarships do not have an age limit, making them available to senior citizens that meet the specific requirements.
 One example of this is the Federal grant program.
 Regardless of your age, you can qualify for the Federal Pell grant by: